fairwind2k/fairwind2k/README.md

 ### Hi there!

-I wanna be a Junior Node.js Backend Developer
+I wanna be a Backend Developer
 ------------------------

 I was in mechanical engineering, I’m now pivoting to software engineering by retraining program.